Show Boat: Synopsis

 The 1951 MGM film changed the final scenes of the story, as well as many small details.
 It reconciles Ravenal and Magnolia a few years after they separate, rather than 23 years later.
 When Ravenal leaves Magnolia in Chicago, he does not know that she is pregnant.
 Through a chance meeting with Julie, he learns that Magnolia and his daughter are living on the Cotton Blossom.
 He goes to where the boat is docked and sees Kim playing.
 He talks with her; the two "make believe" that he is her "real daddy", and he weeps.
 Magnolia arrives and sends Kim aboard.
 She and Ravenal hesitate and then embrace, and she leads him onto the boat.
 Parthy is as happy as Captain Andy to see the reunion.
-Joe and the chorus sing "Ol' Man River", and the ship heads down river.
+Joe and the chorus sing "Ol' Man River", and the ship heads downriver.
 Julie watches from a distance and blows them a gentle kiss as the Cotton Blossom recedes.